-32467).
-In accordance with the definition of "infusion drug administration calendar day", the skilled services provided on an infusion drug administration calendar day must be so inherently complex that they can only be safely and effectively performed by, or under the supervision of, professional or technical personnel.
-Additionally, although we do not specify the entities that may provide the home infusion therapy services, we do state that the skilled provider must be furnishing services within the scope of his/her practice.
-While we do not outline an exhaustive list of services that are covered under the home infusion therapy services benefit, we outline the scope of services covered under the home infusion therapy services benefit in sub-regulatory guidance.17 This guidance states that the home infusion therapy services benefit is intended to be a separate payment explicitly covering the professional services, training and education (not covered under the DME benefit), and monitoring and remote monitoring services for the provision of home infusion drugs.
+We also noted that the CY 2019 HH PPS proposed rule described the professional and nursing services, as well as the training, education, and monitoring services included in the payment to a qualified home infusion therapy supplier for the provision of home infusion drugs (83 FR 32467).
+Additionally, while we did not outline an exhaustive list of services that are covered under the home infusion therapy services benefit, we did outline the scope of services covered under the home infusion therapy services benefit in sub-regulatory guidance.27 This guidance states that the home infusion therapy services benefit is intended to be a separate payment explicitly covering the professional services, training and education (not covered under the DME benefit), and monitoring and remote monitoring services for the provision of home infusion drugs.
 We state that these services may include, for example the following:

-- Training and education on care and maintenance of vascular access devices- - ++ Hygiene Education; - ++ Instruction on what to do in the event of a dislodgement or occlusion; - ++ Education on signs and symptoms of infection; and - ++ Teaching and training on flushing and locking the catheter. - Dressing changes and site care. - Patient assessment and evaluation-
+- Training and education on care and maintenance of vascular access devices-- - ++ Hygiene Education; - ++ Instruction on what to do in the event of a dislodgement or occlusion; - ++ Education on signs and symptoms of infection; and - ++ Teaching and training on flushing and locking the catheter. - Dressing changes and site care.